nexushoratio/userscripts/lib/base.md

 * safeId - Normalizes a string to be safe to use as an HTML element id.
 * strHash - Equivalent (for now) of Java's hashCode (do not store externally).
 * Dispatcher - Simple dispatcher (event bus).
+* MessageQueue - A simple message system that will queue messages to be delivered.
 * simpleParseWords - Separate a string of concatenated words along transitions.

 More details are in [base.js](base.js) as JSDoc.